-Cages – Two general classes of cage structures are used in offshore aquaculture: floating or submersible.
-Floating cages have been most commonly used up to this stage of industry development.
+Two general classes of cage structures are used in offshore aquaculture: floating or submersible.
+Floating cages have been most commonly used up to this stage of industry development, but submersible cages are being adopted in many regions.
 Floating cage structures may be square, octagonal or circular, and constructed from a variety of materials.
 Smaller cages are usually square or polygonal in form.
 These cages are usually deployed in groups or clusters, sharing common walkways, work areas, and protective perimeter nets.
 Construction materials generally include metal couplings, plastic or rubber pipes, polyethylene floats, sheet metal, metal tubing, or some combination of these components.

 Larger, circular structures are also widely used for floating cages.
 The Bridgestone Company was the first to commercialize designs for circular floating offshore cages in Japan in the early 1970’s, converting large flexible hoses into floating rings from which cages could be hung and onto which walkways, hand rails and work areas could be attached.
 Modern circular cage designs incorporate two, three or even more concentric circular floats constructed from heavy walled HDPE pipe, with regularly-spaced stanchions to facilitate the attachment of walkways and hand-rails and reinforce the overall cage structure.
-Circular cages are available in a number of diameters and can be adapted to a variety of force tolerances depending on the sea and weather conditions where they will be deployed.
+Circular cages are manufactured in many countries and are available in a number of diameters.
+They can be adapted to a variety of force tolerances depending on the sea- and weather conditions where they will be deployed.

 Submersible cages are also used under certain conditions, with the main rationale being the avoidance of storm effects at the water’s surface, as well as minimizing conflicts with navigation.
 These cages have been designed in various shapes, but they all require some type of system for raising or lowering the entire structure within the water column.
 This may involve the use of ballast/flotation chambers incorporated into the cage structure, or a combination of cables and pulleys attached to anchors and floats.
 Submersible cages also use the same structure to support both the containment net (on the internal surface) and the predator netting (on the exterior).
 Harvesting takes place at the water’s surface, and some submersible cages can be partially collapsed to allow for crowding of harvestable fish to facilitate their removal.